edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

 ## Custom Compose File

 The compose files for V2 have many changes from their V1 counter parts.
-If you have customized a V1 compose file to add additional services or tweak overrides,  it is highly recommended that you start with the appropriate V2 compose file and re-add your customizations.
+If you have customized a V1 compose file to add additional services and/or add or modify configuration overrides,  it is highly recommended that you start with the appropriate V2 compose file and re-add your customizations.
 It is very likely that the sections for your additional services will need to be migrated to have the proper environment overrides.
 Best approach is to use one of the V2 service sections that closest matches your service  as a template.

 The latest V2 compose files can be found here: [https://github.com/edgexfoundry/edgex-compose/tree/ireland](https://github.com/edgexfoundry/edgex-compose/tree/ireland)